 As a solicitor he has practised in private practice and in industry.
 He has been involved in the conduct of international disputes.
 Whilst working in industry, with Thales, he was involved with PFI project dispute resolution.
 Whilst working with Veale Wasbrough Vizards he undertook work for the Education Funding Agency in connection with the provision of Free Schools and provided advice on estates matters to a medical scientific research organisation and university.

 Christopher deals with contentious and non-contentious matters advising on consultants’ appointments, forms of contracts, warranties and all ancillary documentation in connection with projects and on disputes.

 Christopher is experienced in construction litigation, arbitration and adjudication but regards early dispute resolution as the prime objective in any contentious email@example.com

-Lucy is a Trainee Solicitor based at our Norwich Office.
+Lucy is a Trainee Solicitor who works across all of our offices.

 Lucy graduated from the University of East Anglia in 2018 with a First Class Law Degree, placing second in her year of 171 students.
 She then completed an LLM in Legal Practice (Solicitors) at BPP University Cambridge, with Distinction in 2019.

 Alongside studying for the LPC, Lucy worked as a Paralegal at a Norwich law firm where she specialised in Family Law.email@example.com